 Which people are the most successful in life?
 Sometimes it is not necessarily those who are the brightest or the most highly educated or the most well-intentioned.

 Whether a child is in school or outside the classroom, being organized before showing up is an important trait that can make a real difference.

 One good way to help children get in the habit of being organized is to buy them a big calendar.
-It should have lots of space to write on each day.
+It should have lots of spaces to write on each day.
 The bigger, the better.

 Encourage children to write key dates on the calendar, such as birthdays, school holidays, medical appointments, and planned outings.

 Have them mark the dates they have to be somewhere regularly, such as after-school sports practices or music lessons.